 This internship opportunity provides the intern with basic knowledge of native Texas wildlife including natural history, behavior, and environmental enrichment, as well as the opportunity to gain valuable experience in basic animal husbandry, species specific habitat needs and species identification skills.
 This internship also provides a great foundation for those applicants who are looking to further their experience in the field and potentially applying to the Wildlife Rescue & Rehabilitation Apprenticeship Program.

 Desired candidates are mature, reliable and responsible individuals who can work both independently or as a part of a team, and who have the ability to handle physically and emotionally stressful situations, a demanding workload with long hours and are able to commit to the full-term of this internship.
 Applicants must be 18 years of age or older.
 Applicants should possess a strong, personal work ethic, a high level of integrity and great customer service skills.
 Prior wildlife rehabilitation is a plus, but is not required, as this internship is a great entry level opportunity.

 Sherman Animal Care Complex Interns are required to commit to a minimum of 120 hours to be completed over 3 months, which requires 10 hours per week over a 12 week/ month period.
-Spring Internship dates are March 15, 2016 – May 14, 2016.
-Summer Internship dates are May 17, 2016 – August 13, 2016.
+The Spring Internship start date is Tuesday, March 14, 2018 and the Summer Internship start date is Wednesday, May 30, 2018.